gorgulucb/odds-and-evens/README.md

 # Odds and Evens Game
-A simple Odds and Evens game written in Python.
+A simple Odds and Evens script written in Python.